Certified Public Accountant: History

-Many accounting professionals believed the 150 credit requirement—implemented in several states first in 1988 and then expanded to nearly all states in 2001—would lead to more knowledgeable, experienced CPAs.
-The National Association of State Board of Accountancy (NASBA) collected and analyzed data from 1996 to 1998 to verify the effectiveness of the measure.
-Researchers studied more than 116,000 candidates who took the exam between 1996 and 1998.
-33% of respondents had more than 150 college credit hours, while 67% had less than 150 credit hours.
-The research reveals that for candidates with less than 150 credits, only 13% passed the CPA exam on their first try.
-Conversely, for candidates with 150 or more credits, 21% passed the CPA exam on their first try.
-Some suggest extraneous variables—including the additional study time those possessing 150 credits likely have while still enrolled in university—could distort the verifiability of the study.

 CPA in various countries

 In the United States, "CPA" is an initialism for Certified Public Accountant which is a designation given by a state governing agency, whereas other countries around the world have their own designations, which may be equivalent to "CPA".

 In the United Kingdom, "CPA" is an initialism for Certified Public Accountant as well, but refers to an accounting and finance professional who is a member of the Certified Public Accountants Association (formerly the Association of Certified Public Accountants).

 In Australia, the term "CPA" is an initialism for Certified Practicing Accountant.
 To become a CPA in Australia, it also requires a certain amount of education and experience to be eligible working in some specific areas in the accounting field.

 In Canada, "CPA" is an initialism for Chartered Professional Accountant.
 This designation is for someone who would like to be a Canadian CPA.
 In order to be qualified for this certificate, candidates who major in accounting will get accepted to enter CPA Professional Education Program (CPA PEP).
 Provinces in Canada also allow non-accounting majors and international candidates to meet the requirements if they get into the CPA Prerequisite Education Program (CPA PREP).

 In Hong Kong, "CPA" is also an initialism for Certified Public Accountant.
 Awarded by the Hong Kong Institute of Certified Public Accountants, accounting professionals have to meet specific educational and professional requirements, including passing a series of examinations through the Qualification Program ("QP") and gaining relevant work experience.